Unboxing LLMs > loading...

 LoRA Benefits

-• Memory efficiency: Drastically reduces the number of trainable parameters (often by >99%)
+• Memory thrift: Slashes the number of trainable parameters, often by over 99%.

-• Training speed: Fewer parameters mean less computation during backpropagation
+• Training velocity: Fewer parameters translate directly to less computation during backpropagation.

-• Modularity: Different LoRA adapters can be trained for different tasks and swapped without changing the base model
+• Modularity: Different LoRA adapters (trained A and B pairs) for various tasks can be swapped in and out without altering the hefty base model.

 4-Bit NormalFloat: Precision That Matters

-Standard deep learning typically uses half-precision (FP16) or BFloat16 format for weights.
-QLoRA employs the more aggressive 4-bit NormalFloat (NF4) quantization scheme from the bitsandbytes library.
+Standard deep learning often settles for half-precision (FP16) or BFloat16.
+QLoRA takes a more radical approach, employing the 4-bit NormalFloat (NF4) quantization scheme, primarily via the bitsandbytes library.

 What Makes NormalFloat Special